Education and Child Study

 EDC 331 Seminar: The Stories Children Tell (4 Credits)

 This course focuses on examining children’s social and moral development through the use of narrative methodology.
 Students examine how the use of cultural tools such as narratives and social media allow them to investigate how contexts, such as schools and youth organizations, influence children’s understanding of and response to (in)justice.
 In particular, the class focuses on the role of teachers and peers as agents of socialization by examining children’s stories about their experiences in classrooms.
+Restrictions: Juniors and seniors only.
 Enrollment limited to 15.
-Juniors and seniors only.
 Instructor permission required.

 EDC 335 Calderwood Seminar: Complicating and Simplifying Educational Policy (4 Credits)

 Education is a topic about which almost everybody has an opinion.
-And yet policies surrounding schooling and the politics that drive those policies have changed little over the course of the last 30years.
-Though deep divisions manifest in other arenas of American life, there has been surprisingly little policy difference between Republicans and Democrats when it comes to American schools, their structures, content, and funding.
-This course will ask students to dig deeper into prevailing educational policy, find topics that are worthy of debate and argument, and write about them to a general audience.
-Prerequisite: permission of the instructor; at least one Education course is recommended.
+And yet policies surrounding schooling and the politics that drive those policies have changed little over the course of the last 30 years.
+Though deep divisions manifest in other arenas of American life, there has been surprisingly little policy difference between Republicans and Democrats when it comes to American schools, their structures, content and funding.
+This course asks students to dig deeper into prevailing educational policy, find topics that are worthy of debate and argument, and write about them to a general audience.
+At least one Education course is recommended.
+Restrictions: Juniors and seniors only.
+Enrollment limited to 12.
+Instructor permission required.
 WI {S}

 Fall, Spring, Variable